MyTooliT/ICOtronic/Documentation/Development.md

       > **Notes:**
       >
-      > - The command above will install the repository in “editable mode” (`-e`), meaning that a command such as `icoc` will use the current code inside the repository.
+      > - The command above will install the repository in “editable mode” (`-e`), meaning that a command such as `icon` will use the current code inside the repository.
       > - The command also installs
       >   - development (`dev`) and
       >   - test (`test`) dependencies